-

-This 6 night mountain walking holiday combines two of the most popular hikes in Switzerland.
-The old Lötschberg trainline offers amazing views from its lofty viaducts and suspension bridges with many a panorama dominated by the Great Aletsch Glacier.
-As you near the glacier itself, you will be spellbound by an alpine landscape of rock and ice against an enchanting backdrop of magisterial 4000m peaks that soar to deep blue skies in a part of Switzerland that enjoys a more Italian style of climate.
-Your week concludes on an exquisite trail that takes in the traditional mountain village of Bellwald with its spectacular views of the snowcapped peaks of Valais.
+This 6-night mountain walking holiday features two of Switzerland’s most popular hikes.
+Enjoy amazing views from the old Lötschberg trainline’s viaducts and suspension bridges, often dominated by the Great Aletsch Glacier.
+As you approach the glacier, marvel at an alpine landscape of rock and ice set against 4000m peaks and deep blue skies.
+Concluding the week, you’ll walk an exquisite trail through the traditional mountain village of Bellwald, with spectacular views of the snowcapped peaks of Valais.

 (You can start any day)